HARP-research-Inc/WordNetExplorer/README.md

 - `-w, --word` - Alternative way to specify the word
 - `-d, --depth` - Depth of exploration (default: 1)
 - `-i, --info` - Show detailed word information
-- `-s, --save` - Save graph to PNG file
+- `-s, --save` - Save interactive graph to HTML file
 - `--no-graph` - Don't display the graph visualization
 - `-h, --help` - Show help message

+## Interactive Graph Features

+The visualizations are fully interactive and provide:

+- **Zoom**: Mouse wheel or pinch to zoom in/out
+- **Pan**: Click and drag to move around the graph
+- **Node Interaction**: Hover over nodes to see definitions and relationship types
+- **Physics Simulation**: Nodes automatically arrange themselves for optimal viewing
+- **Color Coding**: Different colors for each relationship type
+- **Responsive Layout**: Automatically adjusts to graph size and complexity

 ## Graph Legend